marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/macros-with-a-variable-number-of-arguments.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: variable number of arguments, macro with variable arguments, rest argument (in macro), variadic macros

 .. _variadic-macros:

-.. index:: variable number of arguments

-.. index:: macro with variable arguments

-.. index:: rest argument (in macro)

-.. index:: variadic macros

 Macros with a Variable Number of Arguments.
 *******************************************